Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

-Asthma is a disease in which the airways in the lungs periodically become inflamed and swollen and the muscles around the airways tighten, making breathing very difficult.
+Asthma is a disease in which the airways in the lungs periodically become inflamed and swollen and the muscles around the airways tighten.
+These changes can make breathing very difficult.
 Doctors prescribe medications to asthmatics to help them control their disease.
-Although more research is needed, a growing body of evidence is showing that eating a diet containing certain nutrients and eliminating foods that are harmful may also help asthmatics to control their disorder.
-I find that the combination of a healthy diet, a prescribed medication, and avoiding or reducing exposure to known triggers keeps my asthma under control.
+Although more research is needed, a growing body of evidence is showing that in combination with the medications, eating a diet containing certain nutrients and eliminating foods that are harmful may help asthmatics to control their disorder.
+I find that the combination is helpful for my asthma.

-Any attempts to improve asthma with diet must be accompanied by the use of prescribed medicines.
-The medicines are helpful for most people and have proven benefits.
+Any attempts to improve asthma with diet must be accompanied by the use of medicines prescribed by a doctor as well as the attempt to avoid triggers for the condition.
+The drugs are helpful for most people and have proven benefits.
 The effects of nutrition on asthma aren't as well known as the effects of medications.
 Following a healthy diet helps to prevent many health problems and is beneficial for everyone, however, whether or not they have asthma.
 If they eat nutritious foods, asthmatics will be able to experience the known benefits of the foods as well as any potential benefits for asthma.

 What Happens During an Asthma Attack?

 In people with asthma, the lungs are over-sensitive to a trigger that can cause irritated airways.
 The trigger causes the airways to become inflamed and swollen.
-Excess mucus is produced and blocks the airways.
-In addition, the muscles around the airways tighten, making it hard to expand the airways to obtain air.
+Excess mucus is produced and blocks the passageways.
+In addition, the muscles around the airways tighten, making it hard to expand the passageways to obtain air.

 People with asthma, or asthmatics, don't have a continual breathing problem.
 The difficulty appears after exposure to a trigger, which produces an asthma attack.
 There are a variety of possible triggers, including allergens, airborne irritants, chest infections, exercise, temperature changes in the air, food additives, certain medicines, and stress.
 At the moment, asthma is controllable but not curable.